johanley/covid-19-canada/README.md

 In imitation of [this project in the US](https://github.com/COVID19Tracking), as of 2020-03-31 I've begun to take screen shots of web pages at the end of the day, for the 14 jurisdictions.
 The results are [described here](https://github.com/johanley/covid-19-canada/blob/master/data/md/about.md).

-# Ways of sharing data on the web

-* well-formatted .csv files on [github](https://github.com/).
-Example: a file from [John Hopkins University](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/03-30-2020.csv).
-Using github is likely the preferred method for most people.
-You can use tools like [papaparse](https://www.papaparse.com/) to fetch the data.
-* a world-readable, *easily parsed* Google spreadsheet.
-You'll need Google's [Sheets API](https://developers.google.com/sheets/api/quickstart/js) to access the data, however.

-Having such simple sources of publicly-readable data is a kind of simple, *de facto* web api.
-Once the data is in place, programmers can build tools to fetch and parse the data.

 # A deep dive into the source data